Omar-adel-1/Omar-adel-1/README.md

   <h1>👨‍💻 About Me</h1>
   <p>
     Welcome to my profile!
-I am a passionate <strong>Computer Science Student</strong> and a <strong>Backend Developer</strong> with a knack for <br> complex problem solving and algorithm optimization.
+I am a passionate <strong>Computer Science Student</strong> and a <strong>Backend Developer</strong> and passionate for a<br> complex problem solving and algorithm optimization.
   </p>

   <p>